 Add Resources to your course.

-In Moodle, handouts, pages, and links to other Web sites are called Resources.
+In Moodle, handouts, folders, pages, and links to other Web sites are called Resources.

-To add a resource, click Turn editing on (top right), go to the Section where you want the resource to appear, and click Add an Activity or Resource (at bottom right of section).
-The Activity chooser dialog box opens (Note that resources are located at the bottom of the panel).
-Select a resource: a description will appear at right with links to more help.
-Click Add: the settings screen opens where you must configure the settings and click Save (at bottom of screen).
+To add a resource, click Turn editing on (top right), go to the Section where you want the resource to appear, and click + Add an activity or resource (at bottom right of section).
+The Activity chooser dialog box opens (note that Resources are located at the bottom of the panel).
+Select an option and click Add.
+The settings page opens.
+Configure the settings and click Save (at bottom of page).
 For more, see About Adding Resources to a Moodle Course.

-Once you have added a resource, you can edit its settings by clicking its Update icon ( ) or rename it by clicking its Edit name icon ().
+Once you have added a resource, you can edit its settings by clicking its Update icon () or rename it by clicking its Edit title icon ().